1992 to 2017: Frances & Dan Keller;

 "This means we don’t have to worry about pinching pennies on Social Security, and late bills.
 It means we will actually be free.
 We can start living -- and [have] no more nightmares."

 neither Frances nor Dan Keller were guilty of the crimes of which they were convicted.
 We suspect that no

-who were incarcerated, the children who were convinced to testify that they had
+to the children who were convinced during therapy to believe -- and to testify in court -- that they had

-they live in a society with enormous levels of child ritual sex abuse.
+they lived in a society with enormous levels of child ritual sexual abuse.